 Where can I repair an e-bike in Phoenix?

-Phoenix Electric Bike also offers full repairs, both on e-bikes that were purchased from them and e-bikes that were bought elsewhere.
+Phoenix Electric Bike also offers complete repairs, both on e-bikes that were purchased from them and e-bikes that were bought elsewhere.
 Lastly, Global Bikes provides repair services for e-bike brands that they sell and can acquire parts for.

 Where can I recycle e-bike batteries in Phoenix?